 This course provides the opportunity for an intense study of diverse topics under the direct supervision of the instructor.
 The student and instructor will collaborate to develop the content of the course, which must be approved as outlined by the Independent Study Policy.
 (Sec.
 6.15.)

 JPN 201 Intermediate Japanese I (4 hours)

 A continuation of elementary Japanese, the first semester of the second-year sequence focuses on conversational skills and vocabulary building and extends the student’s proficiency in reading and writing.
 Aspects of the Japanese culture and society are also explored.
-Prerequisite: JPN 102 or permission of the instructor.
+Prerequisite: JPN 102.

 JPN 202 Intermediate Japanese II (4 hours)

 This course consolidates and integrates the student’s knowledge of basic grammatical patterns and introduces advanced grammatical structures.
 Further practice in reading and writing prepares the student to pursue further study in areas related to his or her major.
 Audio-visual materials are used more extensively to supplement the main text.
-Prerequisite: JPN 201 or permission of the instructor.
+Prerequisite: JPN 201.

 JPN 250 Princes, Hermits and Courtesans: Traditional Japanese Literature in Translation (4 hours)